 IIASA researchers have been modeling these tensions in different regions: In South Asia Shonali Pachauri has been working on the problem as part of the IIASA project Linking Climate and Development Policies–Leveraging International Networks and Knowledge Sharing; and Peter Rafaj has been examining similar issues in South Africa.

 In South Asia many of the poor burn biomass, such as dung or wood, and in South Africa, a lot of slum households burn coal.
 Both of these produce noxious indoor pollution.
-Switching to stoves that use bottled kerosene or liquefied petroleum gas, or tapping into the electricity grid, are solutions.
-But policies to cut carbon emissions are likely to increase the price of these.
+Switching to stoves that use bottled gas, or tapping into the electricity grid, are solutions.
+But policies to cut carbon and pollutant emissions are likely to increase the price of these.

 In South Africa a host of measures aimed at tackling climate change and air pollution–such as investments in renewable energy, retrofitting coal power plants to scrub out pollutants, and putting a higher price on carbon–are all pushing up the price of electricity.
 Many people who have been hooked up to the electricity supply nevertheless find it’s cheaper to use coal.

-In South Asia, Pachauri has quantified the tensions using the Model for Energy Supply Strategy Alternatives and their General Environmental Impact (MESSAGE) model.
-If things go on as they are, she says, there will still be 700 million people without access to clean cooking fuels by 2030.
+In South Asia, Pachauri has quantified the tensions using an extension of the Model for Energy Supply Strategy Alternatives and their General Environmental Impact called MESSAGE-Access.
+If things go on as they are, she says, there will likely be 700 million South Asians without access to clean cooking fuels even in 2030.

 In South Africa, Rafaj and other authors, including Harold Annegarn of the Energy Institute in Cape Town, South Africa, used the Greenhouse Gas and Air Pollution Interaction Synergies (GAINS) model which has informed policy in Europe and South Asia.